• Skip to primary navigation

 A mini-muffin pan works great too, but since the muffins are smaller you'll want to adjust the total cook time accordingly.
 I took about 10 minutes when I baked these.
 And given the smaller size of each muffin, just one blueberry on top is plenty.

-The top of these muffins is such a treat!
+The tops of these Blueberry Rhubarb muffins are such a treat!
 Add at least one but preferably two teaspoons of the streusel mixture on top of each muffin.

 Blueberry rhubarb muffins on a cooling rack with blueberries in a bowl.